 Every jazz guitarists needs to know how to play the arpeggios of all chord types in all positions of the guitar neck.

-This may seem like a daunting task, but with regular practice you will be able to play every arpeggio without thinking in a relative short period of time.
+This may not seem a simple task, but with a good practice routine, you will be able to play all arpeggios without thinking in a relative short period of time.

-So, let's get started by learning the basic positions...
+So, before learning how to use arpeggios in guitar solos, let's get started by learning the basic positions.

 We're going to learn the basic arpeggio shapes (aka grips) by looking at the most common chord progression in jazz, the 2 5 1 (II V I).